Jolynux/SSHMASS/README.md

 Minor adaptations may be required for Linux or WSL environments.

-### How it works
+## How it works

-- The project is currently composed of three Python files:
+- The project is currently composed of three Python files (may evolve over time) :
   - varfile.py
   - functions.py
   - main.py

-(this structure may evolve over time)

 - The script automatically loads all .xlsx files located in a dedicated directory and converts them into pandas DataFrames.
 - The DataFrame is dynamically enriched using menu-based input, then parsed to execute SSH commands on each target host.